 - CPU-controlled Jugger from Advance Wars: Dual Strike has this as part of his C.O.
 Power "Overclock", along with an increase to his positive and negative extremes of his luck modifiers.
 He has two separate AI scripts in the game, a quite stupid one that he uses normally, and a much smarter one that he follows when his power is active.
 Of course when you're playing as Jugger, all you get is the luck modifiers.
 Your DS can't make you stupid when you're not using your CO's powers, after all.

 Non-Video Game Examples

-- RN and EMT certification exams have a binary branching system, where your performance on each question will determine the difficulty of your next question.
+- Registered Nurse (RN) and Emergency Medical Technician (EMT) certification exams both involve branching difficulties.
 Because of this, if you correctly answer enough questions at the beginning of the exam, they will pass you without requiring you to finish.

-- The computerized GRE also does this, though you do need to finish answering all the questions; it just impacts your final score.
+- The computerized Graduate Record Examination (GRE) branches, though you do need to finish answering all the questions; it just impacts your final score.

 - In academic institutions, grading "curves" are these; the instructor may adjust the score requirements for each letter grade based on how well their students are doing, usually if they feel that they were initially too hard on their students.
 And depending on your performance throughout the academic period especially on the final exam, the instructor may just bump your grade up accordingly regardless of what the preexisting scale says.